Reading (RDG)

 RDG 3321.
 Literacy Instruction for Early Childhood Through Grade Six.

-Course provides for the understanding, critical analysis, and application of current literacy methods and materials, with a focus on ESL theories and methodologies.
+This course engages students in the critical analysis and application of current literacy methods and materials, with a focus on ESL theories and methodologies.
 Course is taught in a field-based setting.
-(WI) Prerequisite: A minimum overall 2.75 Overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+(WI) (MULT) Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.

 Grade Mode: Standard Letter